Mantic Ritual: Breakup and one-off reunion (2010–2020)

 Mantic Ritual announced in August 2010 that drummer Adam Haritan had left the band.
 The news was released on the band's Facebook page, and on metalunderground's website.
 The reason for Haritan's departure was described as mutual, due to Haritan's loss of interest in playing music full-time.
 After more than a year of silence from the band, Guitarist Jeff Potts was asked by the website Metalsucks.net for an update on Mantic Ritual's status.
 He said during the interview that he and bassist Ben Mottsman had relocated to Los Angeles, while vocalist Dave Watson had not.

 "This is a really long-winded way of saying that Mantic Ritual is finished", Potts said during the interview.
 As of May 2012, Potts is working on a power metal project.
 Mottsman and Potts joined thrash metal band Warbringer.

 In 2013, the band reformed for a one-off show at Thrash de Mayo, with original singer/guitarist Dan Wetmore along with Warbringer's Carlos Cruz filling in on drums.

 Comeback and Heart Set Stone EP (2021–present)

 By 2021, Mantic Ritual had once again reformed, featuring the same as lineup as their temporary reunion from 2013: Dan Wetmore (vocals, guitars), Jeff Potts (guitars), Ben Mottsman (bass) and Carlos Cruz (drums).
-It was announced on August 2, 2021, that the band had signed to M-Theory Audio and will release their first album in 13 years in 2022.
+It was announced on August 2, 2021, that the band had signed to M-Theory Audio and would release their first album in 13 years in 2022.
 In June 2022, the band announced their upcoming release would be an EP titled Heart Set Stone, which was released on September 2.